Generic stabilizers in actions of simple algebraic groups: Conditions implying TGS

-\proof Set $\Gamma = \{ 1 \}$ or $K^*$.
-Let $S$ be the set of elements $s$ of $G_{ss} \setminus Z(G)$ such that $\bar s$ has prime order.
 Recall that $T$ is a fixed maximal torus of $G$, so that each conjugacy class in $S$ meets $T$.
 View $V$ as a direct sum of weight spaces for $T$; since there are only finitely many ways of grouping these weight spaces into eigenspaces for an individual element of $T$, there exist $m \in \N$ and $t_1, \dots, t_m \in T \cap S$ such that if $t \in T \cap S$ then there exists $i \in [1, m]$ such that $t$ and $t_i$ have the same collection of eigenspaces with eigenvalues in $\Gamma$ (although if $\Gamma = K^*$ the eigenvalues themselves need not be the same).
 Note that this means that $t$ and $t_i$ have the same fixed point variety in the action on $\Gk(V)$, because any $k$-dimensional subspace of $V$ is fixed by a semisimple element if and only if it has a basis consisting of eigenvectors.

 Now given $s \in S$ there exists $t \in T \cap S$ conjugate to $s$, and so $s$ has the same collection of eigenspaces with eigenvalues in $\Gamma$ as some conjugate of some $t_i$.
 Thus, writing $\Gamma_i$ for the finite set of eigenvalues in $\Gamma$ in the action of $t_i$ on $V$, we have